Anant Nag

-Dr Anant Nagarkatte (born 4 September 1948) is an Indian actor whose predominant contribution has been in Kannada cinema.
-He has acted in over 300 films which include over 200 Kannada films as well as Hindi, Telugu, Marathi, Malayalam and English films.
+Anant Nagarkatte (born 4 September 1948) is an Indian actor whose predominant contribution has been in Kannada cinema.
+He has acted in over 300 films which include over 250 Kannada films and few films in Hindi, Telugu, Tamil, Marathi, Malayalam and English languages.
 He has featured in theatre plays, parallel cinema and television shows.

 Nag made his feature film debut through Sankalpa (1973) directed by Prof. P.V Nanjaraj Urs.
 Sankalpa went on to win seven state awards in Karnataka.
 His foray into parallel cinema was through Shyam Benegal's Ankur (1974).
 His commercially successful Kannada films have been Bayalu Daari (1976), Kanneshwara Rama (1977), Naa Ninna Bidalaare (1979), Chandanada Gombe (1979), Benkiya Bale (1983), Hendthige Helbedi (1989), Ganeshana Maduve (1990), Gowri Ganesha (1991), Mungaru Male (2006), Godhi Banna Sadharana Mykattu (2016), Raajakumara (2017), Sarkari Hi.
 Pra.
-Shaale, Kasaragodu, Koduge: Ramanna Rai (2018), K.G.F: Chapter 1 (2018) and Gaalipata 2 (2022).
+Shaale, Kasaragodu, Koduge: Ramanna Rai (2018), K.G.F: Chapter 1 (2018), K.G.F: Chapter 2 (2022) and Gaalipata 2 (2022).

 He acted in Malgudi Days, a Doordarshan aired television series based on the stories of R. K. Narayan.
 He is a recipient of six Filmfare Awards South and five Karnataka State Film Awards.
-He is the elder brother of acclaimed director and actor Shankar Nag.
+He is the elder brother of director and actor Shankar Nag.

+Anant was awarded the Padma Bhushan, India's third highest civilian award, in 2025 by the Government of India.

 Early life

-Anant Nag was born in a Konkani-speaking family on 4 September 1948 to Anandi and Sadanand Nagarkatte in Shirali, Bhatkal taluk, Karnataka where he spent most of his childhood.
+Anant Nag was born in a Konkani-speaking family on 4 September 1948 to Anandi and Sadanand Nagarkatte in Shirali, Bhatkal taluk, Uttara Kannada district, Karnataka, where he spent most of his childhood.
 He has an elder sister, Shyamala and his younger brother was Shankar Nag.

-Nag did his early schooling in a Catholic school in Ajjarkad, Udupi, Ananda Ashrama in Dakshina Kannada and Chitrapur Math in Uttara Kannada districts of the erstwhile Mysore state (now Karnataka).
+Nag did his early schooling in a Catholic school in Ajjarkad, Udupi, Ananda Ashrama in Dakshina Kannada and Chitrapur Math in Uttara Kannada district of the erstwhile Mysore state (now Karnataka).
 In class 9th standard, he was sent to Mumbai for further study.
 He attempted to join the armed services but was rejected by the Army for being underweight and by the Air Force for poor eyesight.
 He was drawn towards the theatre movement of Mumbai and he was selected to act in Konkani, Kannada and Marathi-language plays which he did until he turned 22.